 Family vacations with teens are easier than toddlers and teens because there’s less apparatus, toys, and small bodies to manage.
 Now, you have able bodies but there’s relational and emotional management that feels more difficult and frustrating.

 Letting go of how your teen participates and taking ownership of your experience is critical to make the most of your family time while reducing stress and fallout.
-If you’re looking for more tips and support like this, join my free parenting community!
-You’ll find a tribe of caring, courageous parents dealing with similar challenges, so you don’t have to feel alone.
+If you’re looking for more tips like the SECRET to getting your teen to like AND listen to you, join my FREE masterclass below.
+You don’t have to feel alone.